axemonkey/blog.clivemurray.com/src/posts/2015/clives-album-of-the-year-1996.md

 tags: ['post', 'Albums of the Years', 'Music']
 excerpt: 1996 was a leap year, and was designated as the International Year for the Eradication of Poverty.
 So that went well, then.
 ghost_header_image: 1996aoty.jpg
+header_image_caption: 'Top row: Presidents of the United States of America – Presidents of the United States of America II; Barenaked Ladies – Born on a Pirate Ship; Manic Street Preachers – Everything Must Go.
+Bottom row: Matchbox 20 – Yourself or Someone Like You; Ocean Colour Scene – Moseley Shoals; Underworld – Second Toughest in the Infants'
 ---

 1996 was a leap year, and was designated as the International Year for the Eradication of Poverty.
 So that went well, then.